Emergency Dentist in Markham: Quick Dental Care When You Need It

 Badly Bitten Lip or Tongue

-Something Stuck In-Between Teeth
+Something Stuck in-between Teeth